Yandex Cloud

 • Optionally, enter a cluster Description.

-• Select the environment where you want to create your cluster (the environment cannot be changed after cluster creation):
+• Select the environment where you want to create your cluster (you cannot change the environment once the cluster is created):

 • PRODUCTION: For stable versions of your applications.